- 1 - BA2 students in production of Matthew Bourne’s Highland Fling

 Highly skilled costume staff work closely with students on the creation of costumes, both for students’ own works, and for larger group projects, choreographed by established international dance artists.

-Costume involvement and investment of resources increases with a student's progression through his/her training, and students are encouraged to engage with the costuming of their own performance practice during their time in the Faculty of Dance.
+Costume involvement and investment of resources increase with a student’s progression through his/her training, and students are encouraged to engage with the costuming of their own performance practice during their time in the Faculty of Dance.

 Annually, design staff collaborate with innovative choreographers and highly skilled dancers to create costumes for three new pieces of contemporary repertory for Transitions Dance Company, creating ground-breaking and visually engaging work for national and international audiences.